-Calculating your cost price (how much it costs you to make each product) is one of the first and most important steps in successful businesses’ strategies for pricing new products.
-One widely used formula to find a cost price is as follows:
+Cost price is how much it costs you to make each product.
+It is one of the first and most important steps in successful businesses’ strategies for pricing new products.

 To help you understand how this works, we’ve created a step-by-step guide on how to calculate the cost price of a product.

 The first step to calculating appropriate prices for your wholesale products is to detail all of your costs, including Cost of Goods Sold (COGS) and overhead costs.